 Now that the view is all set up, it needs to have real book data.
 It just has a bunch of placeholder labels.
 To do this, you need to dive back into the code.
 Go into the Project Navigator and select the BookDetailViewController.h file.
-You are going to add three properties that will hold the book details but also show this detail information (Listing 8-20).
+You are going to add three properties that will hold the book details but also show this detail information.

+'''

 Listing 8-20.
-Adding Outlets to Show the Information
+Adding in Outlets to Show the Information

 '''

+'''

+11

 1

-11

-11
+// BookDetailViewController.h

 2

-BookDetailViewController.h

-11

 3

-MyBookstore
+// MyBookstore

+4

 11

-4
+// Created by M. R. Fisher on 8/3/16.

 5

-11

-Created by Thorn on 12/10/17.

 6

-11

-Copyright © 2017 MyCompany.
+// Copyright © 2016 MyCompany.
 All rights reserved.

 7

 11

 8

+#import <UIKit/UIKit.h>

 9

-#import <UIKit/UIKit.h>

 10

 @interface BookDetailViewController : UIViewController

 11

 12

 @property (nonatomic, weak) IBOutlet UILabel bookTitle;

 13

 @property (nonatomic, weak) IBOutlet UILabel bookAuthor;

 14

 @property (nonatomic, weak) IBOutlet UILabel bookInfo;

+@end

 15

-16

-17 @end

 '''

 BookDetailViewController doesn't contain much at this point, but you need to add something that will link the actual book data with the labels that are shown on the screen.
-To do this, you add three new properties, as shown in Listing 8-20's lines 12-14.
+To do this, you are adding three new properties, as shown in Listing 8-17's lines 12-14.